Anatomy of Unlearning: The Dual Impact of Fact Salience and Model Fine-Tuning

 \subsection{Key Findings}

-\textbf{Finding 1: Pretrained vs. SFT Models Exhibit Opposite Behaviors on Popular Facts.} When unlearning \textit{popular entities}, the Pretrained model displays counter-intuitive behavior: instead of forgetting, it \textit{improves} performance on the forget set, with ROUGE-L scores increasing across all tested epochs (1-3).
+\paragraph{Finding 1: Pretrained and SFT models exhibit opposite behavior on popular facts} When unlearning {popular entities}, the Pretrained model displays counter-intuitive behavior: instead of forgetting, it {improves} performance on the forget set, with ROUGE-L scores increasing across all tested epochs (1-3).
 This suggests the model treats unlearning signals as additional fine-tuning on familiar knowledge.
 In stark contrast, the SFT model behaves as expected: unlearning consistently decreases ROUGE-L on the forget set.
 This divergence persists regardless of epoch count, indicating a fundamental difference in how the two model training types process unlearning interventions on well-known facts.

-\textit{For rare entities}, both models behave conventionally: forgetting metrics decline exponentially with training.
+{For rare entities}, both models behave conventionally: forgetting metrics decline exponentially with training.
 As learning rates increase, both architectures eventually reach catastrophic forgetting thresholds where performance collapses uniformly.

-\textbf{Finding 2: Retention Degradation Differs Dramatically by Fact Popularity.} On the retain set, Pretrained models show relatively stable ROUGE-L scores regardless of whether rare or popular facts are removed: popularity has little effect on retained knowledge quality, though forgetting is accompanied by a sharp drop once catastrophic thresholds are reached.
-In contrast, SFT models display the opposite trend: unlearning \textit{popular} facts leads to catastrophic forgetting of the retain set, while unlearning \textit{rare} facts does not cause such drastic quality loss.
-This indicates that SFT models are overall more robust, reducing the risk of catastrophic retention collapse by roughly a factor of two compared to rare-fact forgetting.
+\paragraph{Finding 2: retention degradation differs dramatically by fact popularity} On the retain set, Pretrained models show relatively stable ROUGE-L scores regardless of whether rare or popular facts are removed: popularity has little effect on retained knowledge quality, though forgetting is accompanied by a sharp drop once catastrophic thresholds are reached.

+In contrast, SFT models display the opposite trend: unlearning {popular} facts leads to catastrophic forgetting of the retain set, while unlearning {rare} facts does not cause such drastic quality loss.
+Thus, SFT models are overall more robust, reducing the risk of catastrophic retention collapse by roughly a factor of two compared to rare-fact forgetting.
 Pretrained models, by comparison, behave more uniformly across fact types but are prone to sudden quality drops when forgetting escalates.

-Unlearning preserves overall performance: across pretrained and SFT models, the worst-case deviation on MMLU and HellaSwag does not exceed 3\%; The appendix includes a visualization of these metrics in Figure~\ref{fig:llm_benchs}.